Mentoring

 “You have been the best mentor that I could’ve ever asked for, and I’m so grateful for our meet ups.”

-86% of young people said someone in Rise:61 was a positive adult role model who they could reach out to for support – Oct 2023 survey of 16 young people
+In a recent survey 78% of young people said someone in Rise:61 was a trusted adult who they could reach out to for support.